MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 Although this article demonstrates how to host WinRT XAML controls in a WPF app, the process is similar for a Windows Forms app.

+> [!NOTE]
+> Using XAML Islands to host WinRT XAML controls in WPF and Windows Forms apps is currently supported only in apps that target .NET Core 3.x.
+XAML Islands are not yet supported in apps that target .NET 5, or in apps that any version of the .NET Framework.

 ## Required components

 To host a WinRT XAML control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

 * **The project and source code for your app**.
-Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host WinRT XAML controls is supported in apps that target .NET Core 3.x.
+Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host WinRT XAML controls is currently supported only in apps that target .NET Core 3.x.

 * **A UWP app project that defines a root Application class that derives from XamlApplication**.
 Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit so that it can discover and load custom UWP XAML controls.
 The recommended way to do this is to define this object in a separate UWP app project that is part of the solution for your WPF or Windows Forms app.